 - Submitting information and data to lender(s)

-- Requesting and supply the correct supporting documents to the lender
+- Supplying the correct supporting documents to the lender

 - Tracking the loan through to unconditional approval and settlement